Render-blocking resources are a critical part of optimizing the infrastructure of your webpage.

 In addition, the following shows an example of the rendering sequence of a page, in which all the files load in a process, from the construction of the DOM to the final painting and compositing of the page, which is known as the critical rendering path.

-Because CSS is a render-blocking resource by default, it makes sense to improve CSS to the point where it doesn’t have any negative impact on the page rendering process at all.
+Because CSS is a render-blocking resource by default, it makes sense to improve CSS to the point where it doesn’t negatively impact the page rendering process.

 “CSS is a render-blocking resource.
 Get it to the client as soon and as quickly as possible to optimize the time to first render.”